 The best way to launch your startup

-Who should apply to the Antler US Residency?
+Who should apply to the Antler Residency in the US?

 We look for founders with a proven track record of execution (across a range of academic and professional backgrounds), who are fiercely ambitious, who possess an intense bias towards execution, and who are innately driven to change the world.
-You must be able to attend our six week phase one Residency in-person in either Austin, Boulder, or New York City.
-We admit individual founders, people looking for co-founders, and pre-existing teams, but we are entirely focused on the 0 to 1, the earliest stages of team and business building.
+You must be able to attend our eight-week Residency in-person in either Austin, Boulder, or New York City.
+We are entirely focused on the 0 to 1: the earliest stages of team and business building.
 You can come to us with just an idea - if you're truly ready to sprint forward and build, we'll work with you from day zero.

-If you're looking to find a cofounder, validate your business idea, and launch a business, the Antler US Residency is for you.
+If you're looking to find a co-founder, validate your business idea, and launch a startup, the Antler Residency is for you.

-The Antler US program begins with an in-person, pre-investment founder Residency that runs for six weeks.
-Founders have the opportunity to pitch our Investment Committee at week seven.
-Those who receive funding from our Investment Committee move into weekly coaching with our Antler US team with a focus on rapid growth and rigorous fundraising preparation.
+The Antler program in the US begins with an in-person, pre-investment founder Residency that runs for eight weeks.
+Founders have the opportunity to pitch our Investment Committee at week eight.
+Those who receive funding from our Investment Committee move into weekly coaching with our Antler team with a focus on rapid growth and rigorous fundraising preparation.

 01